perherman/project_SACA/FinalProjectSACA/specification project.rst

 *   Auto update of Zip Code from the entered street name and locality
 *   Auto suggestion & completion of street name at time of entry in the SACA Windows Application in a scroll list with the ability to choose which address, and get the correct zip code and locality updated in respective field.
-*   Ability to test Norwegian, Danish or Finnish addresses.
+*   Ability to fully test Norwegian, Danish or Finnish addresses with postal codes starting with 0.
 *   The functionality above working directly with the Oracle Database, while accessing one address at a time for example:
     -	Auto update of correct zip code from a current street name & number + locality (or Box address) in the Oracle database

 Limitations
 ___________
 This first version runs in a stand alone Windows window, and cannot update the valid values directly in to the CRM database.
 The first version will not have separate fields for the address, number or alpha code/no of stairs/apartment, rather they will be in a field for the full combination.
-The application should be able to run without the use of mouse, i.e. just using keyboard inputs.

 Data Dictionary
 _______________